 - It’s organic!
 This is a great option for people who are wanting an organic milk.
 Many organic milks are not calcium-fortified so be wary when choosing your milk!

 - No added sugar – many plant milks often have raw sugar added, providing limited additional nutritional benefit.

 - Calcium-fortified – it contains 110mg of calcium per 100mg.
 This is above my minimum calcium fortification goal which is 100mg per 100g, but not as high as my top goal which is 120mg per 100g.

 - Thin and super sweet – I personally am not a big fan of the taste, but many people are!

 - It doesn’t contain any fibre, unlike soy, oat or Impressed Plant Milk.
 Fibre is great for gut health, keeping you full and keeping your blood sugar levels stable!

 - It isn’t fortified with anything else like vitamin B12 or vitamin D.

 There are A LOT of different plant-milks on the market and it can be confusing to know which one.

 If you’re new to adopting a plant-based or dairy-free diet I would firstly recommend just trying all the different types of milk on the market.
-Theres everything from plant-milk blends like Impressed Plant Milk to soy, macadamia, coconut, rice, hemp, pea and almond!
+Theres everything from soy, macadamia, coconut and rice to hemp, pea and almond!
 Once you’ve found one you like, aim to choose one that’s fortified with calcium with at least 120mg per 100ml.
 Bonus points if you choose a milk that has additional fortification with vitamin B12 or Vitamin D too!